What is the USMLE?

 Frequently Asked Questions (FAQs)

-Who is eligible to take the USMLE?
+Who is eligible to take the USMLE exam?

 Scores for Steps 1 and 2 CK are typically released within 3-4 weeks of the exam date.
 Scores for Step 3 are released within 2-3 months of the exam date.